moraes/tipfy/docs/source/api/tipfy.ext.blobstore.rst

 tipfy.ext.blobstore
 ===================
-This module provides several utilities to work with ``google.appengine.ext.db``, including serialization functions, decorators and useful extra ``db.Property`` classes.
+This module provides request handler mixins to handle upload and serving files from App Engine's blobstore.

 Here's a simple example to upload and serve files, based on the example from App Engine docs: